verifa/terraplate/README.md

 ## Project Status

-This project is currently in **alpha**.

-It is being used in production, but the functionality may change and backwards compatibility cannot be guaranteed at this time.
+Terraplate is **stable** and being used in production.
+There should be no breaking changes unless there is a new major version.

 Terraplate does not have a cache, cleanup functionality or overwrite protection.
-It's quite dumb, by design, so please be careful that you do not overwrite existing files (use Git, wink wink) and name your template files with a suffix such as `.tp.tf` to add another layer of "protection".
+It's quite dumb, by design, so please be careful that you do not overwrite existing files.

 ## Examples